Guide to Developing Film at the Drugstore in 2023.

 One of the biggest draws to drugstore developing was always a quick turnaround time.
 Even throughout the mid 2010s, one hour developing was still common at most drugstores.

-Although I had been bringing my film to dedicated photo labs by this point, there were still times that the promise of one hour developing was enough to bring me back to CVS.
+Although I had been bringing my film to dedicated photo labs by this point, there were still times that the promise of one hour developing was enough to bring me back to that same CVS.

 Since most drugstores (if not all) send your film elsewhere to develop nowadays, the allure of a one-hour turnaround has been replaced with days, sometimes even weeks, of waiting to get your photos back.

-Most chain drugstores send film out to a single location, sometimes on the other side of the country, which means extra time in transit, as well as one location handling all of the film processing for every single location that store operates.
 While most stores still try to get scans back to their customers in a timely manner, you’ll never be quite certain how long it’s going to take.

 Benefits of Developing Your Film at the Drugstore